hiphoppopotamus/ENCE260-UCFunKit-Assignment/README.md

 ## GAMEPLAY

-To start the game push the button above the matrix.

-Each round starts by pushing the navswitch down on both controllers.
+To start the game push the button above the matrix.<br>Each round starts by pushing the navswitch down on both controllers.

 Once each round starts, each player can scroll through the options of paper, scissors or rock using the navswitch.